-Most people have read the story about how I started Good Clean Love, after all the personal lubricant choices I had at the time made me sick.I was looking for a product that was natural, like all the other personal care I was accustomed to shopping for – and there weren’t any choices.
+Most people have read the story about how I started Good Clean Love.
+More than 15 years ago, I found that the personal lubricant choices I had at the time made me sick.
+My body’s reactions were negative – and I had children and a family that I needed to focus on.
+As a result, I was looking for a product that was natural – like all the other personal care I was accustomed to shopping for – and there weren’t any choices.

-For me, I never leave home without Restore gel, and I am gratified each and every time we hear from one of our customers how this bio-match is the first thing that ever worked for them.
+Today I never leave home without Restore vaginal gel or our Balance vaginal wash, and I am gratified each and every time we hear from one of our customers about how Bio Match is the first thing that ever worked for them.